 Mark Herold Wines operates a tasting room just down from the Oxbow Public Market near the Napa River.
 A few years ago there were no tasting rooms in this part of Napa – today there a number within a block or two of each other.
 Visit one – visit several – they are all within easy walking distance of each other.

 This is a unique tasting experience (by Napa standards) as nearly all of their wines are from non Napa sources (although they are made in the city of Napa).
 It is almost expected that when you walk into a Napa based tasting room you will find the obligatory Chardonnay and Cabernet Sauvignon.
-For several years you would visit this tasting room and would not be able to taste a Napa Cab – that has changed of course and now Mark Herold offers a number of Cabernet Sauvignons for tasting.
+For several years one would visit this tasting room and not be able to taste a Napa Cabernet – that has changed of course and now Mark Herold offers a number of Cabernet Sauvignons for tasting.
 A number of their wines are made with varietals you typically will be hard pressed to find in Napa.
 And the tasting room often has some select older vintages available for trying as well as purchasing.

 Mark scours a number of California’s wine regions sourcing the best possible fruit he can find.
 He sources from Mendocino and Lake Counties in the north to Lodi further south and east.
 Some of these grapes include the Spanish varietals Albarino and Graciano and additional varietals such as Carignan and Grenache.

 Mark spent his formative years in Panama and then moved to California where he went to school in Orange County (Southern California).
 He moved north for college to UC Davis.